The Definitive Guide to Japanese Knotweed (2017 Edition)

 Everything you need to know about Japanese Knotweed

-This aggressive knotweed has plagued British countryside, striking fear into homeowners and causing devastating property damage.
+This aggressive knotweed has plagued British countryside, striking fear into homeowners and causing devastating impacts on a property.

 But what makes Japanese Knotweed so unusual from other garden weeds?

 This knotweed takes first place as the UK’s most invasive and destructive plant.